Dear Degree Candidate:

-Commencement 2014 is only a few short months away.
+Commencement 2016 is only a few short months away.
 With this in mind, I want to take a moment to share some additional information and expectations regarding your participation in the Commencement Ceremony.
 Participation in Spring Commencement is limited to students who have completed all their degree requirements during Spring 2016.

-Students participating in the ceremony must complete all obligations to the University prior to May 21, 2014.
-This includes the return of all equipment, books, and materials belonging to the University and the fulfillment of all financial obligations, such as tuition and fees, parking tickets, fines, telephone bills, and library fines.
+Students participating in the ceremony must complete all obligations to the University prior to May 13, 2016.
+This includes the return of all equipment, books, and materials belonging to the University and the fulfillment of all financial obligations, such as tuition and fees; parking tickets; fines; telephone bills; and library fines.
 If you feel you have anything outstanding in these areas, please contact the office directly.
-A complete telephone directory is available on our Web site here.
+A complete telephone directory is available on out website: www.monmouth.edu.

 Mary Anne NagyVice President for Student Life and Leadership EngagementChair, Commencement Committee